Supplemental Color Topics for Programmers

 Terminal Graphics

 Some command-line terminals (or terminal emulators) support coloring the background or foreground of text.
-In such programs that support “ANSI” (American National Standards Institute) graphics codes (generally in the category “select graphic rendition”, or SGR), the sequence U+001B (escape character) followed by “[” followed by a semicolon-separated sequence of numbers (given below) followed by “m” is a graphic control sequence (see also Ecma-048, sec.
+In such programs that support “ANSI” (American National Standards Institute) graphics codes (generally in the category “select graphic rendition”, or SGR), the sequence U+001B (escape character) followed by “[” followed by a semicolon-separated sequence of numbers (given later) followed by “m” is a graphic control sequence (see also Ecma-048, sec.
 8.3.117):

 The color number is one of the following (only eight colors were defined by ANSI X3.64): “0” (black), “1” (red), “2” (green), “3” (yellow), “4” (blue), “5” (magenta), “6” (cyan), or “7” (white).
 Note that not all terminals or terminal emulators support all the SGR codes given here, and that the exact colors named by each color number can vary with the implementation.